Welcome to the WTMA Memories Website!

 WTMA Fast Facts

-1. WTMA signed on June 15, 1939 with its first broadcast originating from the Dock Street Theater.
-It was Charleston's second radio station (WCSC-AM was the first, signing on in 1930).
+1. WTMA signed on June 15, 1939 with a broadcast originating from the Dock Street Theater.
+WTMA was Charleston's second radio station.
+(WCSC-AM was the first, signing on in 1930.)

-3. WTMA was Charleston's NBC Radio affiliate.
+3. A few months after signing on, WTMA became Charleston's NBC Radio affiliate, eventually carrying many of the shows from NBC's Red Network.
 (WCSC-AM carried the CBS Network shows.)

-5. WTMA's first studios, offices, and transmitter were in Wagener Terrace.
-A short time later they moved the studios and offices to the second floor of a drug store at the corner of King and Calhoun streets (across the street from the Francis Marion Hotel where WCSC's studios were located).
-WTMA moved to the Dock Street Theater in the mid 1940s.
-The transmitter was relocated to its current Orange Grove road site.
+5. WTMA's first studios, offices, and transmitter were in Wagener Terrace on 10th Street.
+A short time later they moved the studios to the second floor of a drug store at the corner of King and Calhoun streets (across the street from the Francis Marion Hotel where WCSC's studios were located).

-6. WTMA moved its studios and offices from the Dock Street Theater to the Orange Grove Road site (also known as "One Radio Park") in 1969.
+8. WTMA relocated its studios and offices from the Dock Street Theater to the Orange Grove Road site (also known as "One Radio Park") in 1969.

-7. WTMA moved its studios and offices to its current Faber Place Drive location in October of 2001.
+9. WTMA moved its offices and studios in October of 2001 to its current Faber Place Drive location in North Charleston.

-8. WTMA's first owners were Y. Wilcox Scarborough and Jesse W. Orvin.
-They owned it only a few months, selling it in late 1939 to the News & Courier and Evening Post (Charleston's newspapers).
+11. WTMA's first owners were Y. Wilcox Scarborough and Jesse W. Orvin.
+They owned it only a few months, selling it in October 1939 to the News & Courier and Evening Post (Charleston's newspapers).
 Interviews with the sons of the original owners can be found on the Audio Page.

-9. In the 1950s, The newspaper sold WTMA to Charles (Chuck) Smith who owned it until around 1980 except for two years in the 1970s when the station was owned by Turner Communications (Ted Turner).
-Other owners have included Sconnix, Faircom, Jett Communications (Hugh Jett and Bill Dudley) Wicks, and Citadel.
+12. In the 1950s, the newspaper sold WTMA to Charles (Chuck) Smith who owned it until around 1980 except for two years circa 1970 when the station was owned by Turner Communications (Ted Turner).
+Other owners have included Sconnix, Faircom, Jett Communications (Hugh Jett and Bill Dudley), Wicks, Citadel Broadcasting, and Cumulus Media.

-10. WTMA adopted a Top 40 format in the late 1950s and was largely successful with that format until around 1980, when the station became Adult Contemporary.
+13. WTMA adopted a Top 40 format in the early 1960s and was hugely successful with that programming approach until around 1980, when the station's format switched to Adult Contemporary.
 In the mid-80s it went oldies as "Classic Rock, Roll and Soul".
-On January 1, 1987 it went country with largely satellite-fed programming.
+On January 1, 1987 WTMA went country with mostly satellite-fed programming.
 On June 1, 1989 it adopted its current News/Talk format.

-11. Nicknames for the station over the years have included "Radio Charleston" "The Mighty TMA" "Tiger Radio" "Music Radio" "Talk Radio" and "News Talk".
+14. Slogans for the station over the years have included "Radio Charleston" "The Mighty TMA" "Tiger Radio" "Music Radio" "Talk Radio" "News Talk" and "The Big Talker".

-12. Notable past personalities include Jack Gale, John Trenton, Booby Nash and Dan Moon.
+15. Notable past personalities include Jack Gale, John Trenton, Booby Nash, Dan Moon, Richard Todd, and Charlie James.
 WCSC-TV's Bill Sharpe began his Charleston news career at WTMA.

-13. WTMA was a Mutual affiliate from the 1960s until the mid 1980s.
-Since then it has used network news feeds from NBC Radio, CBS Radio, and today, ABC Radio.
+16. WTMA was a Mutual affiliate from the 1960s until the mid-1980s.
+Since then it has used national network news feeds from NBC Radio, CBS Radio, ABC Radio, and Westwood One.

 Corrections or additions?
 E-mail the curator.